 - In a small pot over medium heat, add the butter, milk, and honey.
 Stir until completely melted, remove from heat.

-- Add the flour, remaining 1/4 cup cane sugar, and sea salt to the mixing bowl in that order.
+- Add the flour, remaining 1/4 cup cane sugar, sea salt, and Chinese five spice to the mixing bowl in that order.
 Add the milk mixture and knead on speed 2 to 4 for 5 minutes.

 - Place the dough in a greased bowl and cover the bowl with a kitchen towel and let rise for 2 to 3 hours, until doubled in size.